WaveDemure/skiomox/README.md

-# Skiomox --- the moxxed skiovox helper
+# Skiovox Helper -- the helper extension for the Skiovox exploit

-**Installation**

-While in skiovox instead of using the un-moxxed (un-modded) version use this one
+**Installation steps can be seen at the "stage 3" section on [skiovox.com](https://skiovox.com)**

 This extension: